browserslist/browserslist/README.md

 You can add `not ` to any query.

+Run `npx browserslist` in project directory to see what browsers was selected by your queries.

+### Notes

 Browserslist works with separated versions of browsers.
 You should avoid queries like `Firefox > 0`.